 - There is a road leading to the base of the cross.
 Proceed there if you want to avoid walking the concrete pathway from the shrine to the cross.

 - Respect the place.
-Don’t vandal and do anything that can disgrace the place.
+Don’t vandal or do anything that can disgrace the place.